What do we mean when we say namaste?

 I remember the first time someone explained to me what the gesture and the word actually meant.
-A teacher at Sampoorna Yoga School in Goa told us that it was an acknowledgement of the divine light in ourselves and in other beings.
+A teacher at Sampoorna – Yoga Teacher Training School in India told us that it was an acknowledgement of the divine light in ourselves and in other beings.
 The word ‘namaste’ literally means ‘I bow to you’ in Sanskrit.
 It is a gesture of deep respect, made even deeper if you first bring the thumbs to your ‘third eye’ chakra, between the eyebrows, and then place the thumbs against your sternum.
 Everything else in a yoga class is bonus material – there is no need to fold forward at the end of every class (something my hips find tricky anyway, in easy cross position).
 There is also no need to say the word out loud if you are making the gesture – the hands say it all for you.

 I visited a Hindu temple in Goa this week and was transfixed by a statue of Nandi – a bull god, who is a guardian of Lord Shiva and said to be the bearer of truth.
 There was something so calming in its anthropomorphic hands pressed together.
 It’s really made me think about the importance of the gesture, and the beauty and simplicity of it, too.

-Many teachers have brought other meanings to the gesture in classes that I have really responded to.
+Many yoga teachers have brought other meanings to the gesture in classes that I have really responded to.
 Some say that the pressing of one palm to another brings a union between the Ida and the Pingala – the two sides of the body (Ida being mental, cool, passive, Pingala being the physical, hot, active).
 The hands are placed directly in front of the central Sushumna energy channel, following the length of the spine, helping yoga practitioners feel centred before they start a class and to set their intention.
 The sense of the union of two parts can be extended to the person we offer the gesture to, or be the connection we feel between our own bodies and the universe around us.

 Some teachers ask us to touch our thumbs to our hearts to seal our intention to respond to people with love and kindness; to our lips, to speak only kind and loving things; then to the third eye to think only kind and loving thoughts.